30 Best Reference Letter Examples [Guide & Writing Tips]

 Step 1: Pre-writing considerations

-Before writing a reference letter, there are pre-consideration the writer should take into account.
-A writer should consider making dong the following in the pre-writing stage to help ease the processes:
+Before writing the letter, there are pre-consideration the writer should take into account.
+A writer should consider making dong the following in the prewriting stage to help ease the processes:

 Gather knowledge of the candidate

 First, the writer should collect information about the applicant.
-The writer can sift through prior records of the candidate to get a better grasp on the information he/she may provide in the reference letter.
-This also helps ensure that the writer can provide can prove the information provided in the letter.
+The writer can sift through prior records of the candidate to get a better grasp on the information he/she may provide.
+This also helps ensure that the writer can prove the information provided in the letter.

-Tip: The candidate/applicant recommended in the reference letter should be well known to the writer.
+The candidate/applicant recommended should be well known to the writer.
 This ensures that he/she can strongly attest to the applicant’s abilities and qualifications.
-However, friends and family are likely to provide biased information; therefore, they may not be in the best position to write a professional reference letter.
+However, friends and family are likely to provide biased information; therefore, they may not be in the best position to write a professional letter.

 Investigate the position the candidate is applying for